Features of Inherited Cancers

 Whether genetic testing might be helpful in further evaluating cancer risks in the

-cancer at an older age are usually classified as sporadic.
-In other words, there is
+at an older age are usually classified as sporadic.
+In other words, there's no inherited

-not an inherited pattern of cancer present.
-And there is often only one or two people
+pattern of cancer present.
+And there is often only one or two people in your family

-in your family that have cancer at a typical age of onset.
-Relatives are usually not
+that have cancer at a typical age of onset.
+Relatives are usually not at increased

-at increased risk of developing cancer.
-Genetic testing is usually not beneficial
+risk of developing cancer.
+Genetic testing is usually not beneficial in these families.

 Familial cancer is when there are more cases of cancer in your family than chance